Kris Taylor: Non-League

-In June 2011, he signed with Darlington of the Conference National on a one-year contract.
-Manager Mark Cooper stated that "It's a big signing for us, Kris has a great range of passing and is a set-piece specialist, he's certainly a player who will excite."
+In June 2011, he signed a one-year contract with Darlington of the Conference National.
+Manager Mark Cooper stated that "It's a big signing for us, Kris has a great range of passing and is a set piece specialist, he's certainly a player who will excite."
 Darlington suffered financial difficulties during Taylor's time at the club and his contract was terminated on 16 January 2012, along with the rest of the playing squad and caretaker manager Craig Liddle.
-However a surprise decision meant that the club would continue to complete their remaining fixtures, and Taylor returned to Darlington on a non-contract basis.
+However, a surprise decision meant that the club would continue to complete their remaining fixtures, and Taylor returned to Darlington on a non-contract basis.
 In August 2012, he returned to Port Vale to train and maintain his match fitness.
 On 9 August, he signed a one-year deal with Conference club AFC Telford United.
 Manager Andy Sinton said that "We're very fortunate to get somebody of his calibre".

 Taylor joined Northern Premier League side Hednesford Town on loan in March 2013.
 He was recalled to the Telford squad for the last two games of the season after Ryan Valentine and Dan Preston both picked up injuries.
-Telford ended the season in last place, and were relegated.
+Telford ended the season in last place and were relegated.
 Taylor returned to Keys Park to help the "Pitmen" win the Birmingham Senior Cup final against Sutton Coldfield Town and the play-off final against F.C.
 United of Manchester.
 The move had been made permanent in June when Taylor signed a one-year contract with Hednesford.
 He made 36 appearances in the 2013–14 season, as the club reached the play-off semi-finals, where they were beaten by Altrincham.
+He was named Conference North Player of the Month for February 2024 despite only playing one game as sponsors Skrill wanted to support his battle against cancer.
 He was released in October 2014.
 He later played for Rushall Olympic.
 He joined Stafford Rangers in June 2016, and stated that "I think we're looking at the play-offs as a minimum".
-However Rangers only managed to finish 13th in the Northern Premier League Premier Division at the end of 2016–17 season.
+However, Rangers only managed to finish 13th in the Northern Premier League Premier Division at the end of 2016–17 season.
 He rejoined Hednesford Town – local rivals to Stafford Rangers – as a player-coach under manager Neil Tooth in May 2017.
 In May 2017 he was signed by new Sutton Coldfield Town manager Neil Tooth as a player-coach.
 Four months later he followed Tooth to Romulus.
 The "Roms" were relegated at the end of the 2017–18 season after finishing bottom of the Northern Premier League Division One South.